simracer-cz/iFlag/source/docs/Signals.md

 Optional
 --------
-These can be enabled or disabled in _iFlag_ options menu.
+These can be enabled or disabled in _iFLAG_ options menu.

 ### Race Start Lights